Updated on September 8, 2016

 A group of breeds classified together based upon their European origins.

 Barnevelder: I first saw a black and white photo of these in 1975, then spent the next 15 years looking for them.
 The first ones that I found were picture perfect to the APA Standard, but layed a very pale, almost not brown egg (a serious defect in this breed).
 Should be a dark chocolate brown egg.
 The second flock I located looked good but didn't lay well and didn't lay a very dark egg.
 The next flock layed a dark egg, but layed very few eggs and had no resistance to any pests or disease.
 I have found other flocks and strains and have tried to improve both egg color and vigor as well as trying to improve disease tolerance.
 After 15 years of work crossing all of these strains, I have some nice, dark egg layers that lay fairly well.
 These do not lay well in heat or cold.
 They like it temperate.
 We are still working on breed hardiness and improvement of egg color.
-Chicks $6.00 each (5) (SOLD OUT THROUGH 7/5/16)
+Chicks $6.00 each (5) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Golden Campine: Deep rich golden neck feathers.
 Striking appearance, originating in Belgium.
 They have a single comb with five points.
 White eggs, vigorous foragers.
 These were admitted to the APA Standard in 1914.
 Chicks $5.00 each (10)